scellecs/morpeh/MIGRATION.md

   * Filter (NativeFilter)
   * IntHashMap (NativeIntHashMap)
   * World (NativeWorld)
-* Filter.IsEmpty()
+* Filter.IsEmpty() - to check if filter has no entities
-* IMorpehLogger interface for custom loggers (Console.WriteLine for non-Unity environments by default)
+* IMorpehLogger - interface for custom loggers (Console.WriteLine for non-Unity environments by default)
-* MORPEH_PROFILING define for automatic systems profiling
+* MORPEH_PROFILING - define for automatic systems profiling
 * World.TryGetEntity(EntityId entityId, out Entity entity) - returns true and entity if it exists, false otherwise